example42/example42_old.github.io/_posts/2014-05-31-rethinking-modules-part-1.md

 A Wordpress module is a (apparently simple) case.
 It's the typical borderline case, as it should just install WordPress, but in order to provide a working setup we have to configure the component modules of Apache, Php and Mysql in a very precise way managing Mysql grants, Apache virtualhosts and Php settings.

 Here, we should actually have two different modules:

 - The component module, that just installs and configures WordPress
 - The Higher abstration module, that manages the whole infratructure needed to provide a WordPress site.

 Let's concentrate on the latter.
-Such a module, or class, might expose parameters that allow to set high level settings (virtualhost names, database credentials...) but it has to be opinionated on the setup, from the same core choice on the web server and database backend to use.
+Such a module, or class, might expose parameters that allow to set high level settings (virtualhost names, database credentials...) but it has to be opinionated on the setup, from the same core choice on the web server and database backend to use, to content of the actual configuration files delivered.

 To offer better reusability options, it might expose parameters to manage which component to use, for example allowing users the option to use Nginx and PostgreSQL, instead of Apache and MySQL.
 It also could allow the possibility to compose the deployment of its various components on different, separated, servers and eventually add features to manage reverse proxies, load balancers or caching servers.

 All such reusability options definitively augment the complexity of the module to a point that we might question if it's worth the effort.